pablooliveira/irvm/README.md

  * `-t / --trace`: Produces detailed execution traces on stderr.
 This option is very useful when debugging a Tree program.

+ * `-l / --low`: Checks that the input is a valid LIR program before execution.

 For more information please refer to the documentation in `doc/`.

 ##License